hotwax/oms-documentation/user-manuals/inventory/inventory-management/product-inventory-view.md

 **Step-by-Step Usage Instructions:**

-1. Within the View Products Inventory page, locate and click on the `Record Variance` function, available at the top of the page.
+1. Within the View `Products Inventory page`, locate and click on the `Record Variance` function, available at the top of the page.
 2. This will open a new form, select the relevant facility where the inventory adjustment is taking place from the dropdown menu.
 3. Choose the specific location within the selected facility and enter the quantity of the inventory adjustment.
 4. From the dropdown menu, choose the relevant reasons for the inventory variance.
 This could include factors such as damaged goods, discrepancies in shipment, or theft.